sansarip/peanuts/README.md

 This library doesn't fully replicate all the bells and whistles of the `defn` macro or the `fn` form.

-There are a couple known limitations:
+There are some known limitations:

 * Function overloading isn't supported
 * `fnc` does not support naming e.g. `(fnc d [])` does not work